Skip to main content

 • Check that your DNS resolution is functional and allows you to resolve host names.

-• For optimal performance and rightsizing, use performance data from your source environment to rightsize your FSx for ONTAP storage.
+• For optimal performance and rightsizing, use performance data from your source environment to rightsize your FSx ONTAP storage.

 • Each MigrateOps session uses one EIP, hence the quota for EIP should be increased for more parallelism.
 Keep in mind, the default EIP quota is 5.